 - Understand the importance of leading a healthy, active lifestyle

-Through high quality P.E. lessons, a vast range of after school sport clubs and by competing in all school competitions available, we aim to raise the profile of P.E. and offer our children a number of new and exciting opportunities.
-Our P.E. syllabus is based on an enhanced model of the Early Years Framework and the National Curriculum with a clear progression structure from Reception to Year 6.
-This progression of skills has been designed in order to build on the skills needed to meet the end of Key Stage objectives in the National Curriculum.
+Through high quality lessons (P.E. and P.S.H.E) delivered by both internal and external staff, a vast range of after school sport clubs and by competing in all school competitions available, we aim to raise the profile of P.E. and offer our children a number of new and exciting opportunities.
 Furthermore, at St Margaret Mary Catholic Primary School we understand the importance of leading a healthy lifestyle.
 Children are taught the need to have a balanced diet, a positive mind-set and the resilience to persevere.
 These skills are promoted by staff at all times.

-The focus in Key Stage 1 is predominantly developing basic movement skills, such as balance, agility and co-ordination.
+The focus in Key Stage 1 is to predominantly develop and master basic movement skills, such as balance, agility and co-ordination.
 This is facilitated in multi skills sessions where the children get to experience: gymnastics, dance, small sided team games and ball skills.
-Key Stage 2 uses the fundamental skills learnt previously and progresses further by linking closely to a number of different sports and activities.
-Rules to sports are introduced and children are encouraged to reflect on their performances, giving feedback to how they and their peers can improve.
+The focus in Key Stage 2 is to use the fundamental skills learnt previously and progress further by linking closely to a number of different sports and activities.
+Rules to sports are introduced and children are encouraged to reflect on their performances, giving feedback to how both themselves and their peers can improve.
 In KS2, children cover a range of games including: invasion, striking and fielding, net/wall, athletics, fitness, gymnastics and dance.

 Each class has access to two hours of physical activity every week, made up of playtime activities (circuit sessions led by Year 6 children) and quality teaching of P.E.
-Structured P.E. lessons are either taught by the class teacher or by HLTA’s who have received training and support.
+Structured P.E. lessons are always delivered by the class teacher.
 During each lesson, children are given the opportunity to practise skills in a variety of ways and each lesson aims to build upon the previous skills, allowing them time to use them effectively.
-Through the use of external coaches, we also offer different fun and innovative sessions and activities throughout the year.
+Through the use of external coaches in our annual Health & Fitness week, we also offer different fun and innovative sessions and activities for children to take part in.

 All Key Stage 2 children receive a minimum of 5 swimming lessons throughout the year.
 By the end of Key Stage 2 all children should be able to swim 25m without support.
-To help all children achieve this, we offer further sessions for children who require more swimming practice.
-In Key Stage 2, the children are also invited to go on a number of residentials.
+To help children achieve this, we offer further sessions for children who require more swimming practice.
+In Key Stage 2, the children are also invited to go on a number of residential trips, taking them out of their comfort zone.
 During these residentials the children are given the opportunity to take part in a number of adventurous activities, that we are unable to offer at school.

 At St. Margaret Mary Catholic Primary School, we offer a wide range of sporting after-school clubs run by both teaching staff and outside agencies.
 The clubs offered are changed throughout the year to offer a wide variety.
 The P.E. budget is spent carefully each year, making sure all sporting equipment is safe, up to date and able to be used effectively.
 The school have also invested in a number of new facilities for the children to use in lessons and at play times.
 These include: Multi Use Games Area (MUGA), two new climbing areas and an outdoor gym area.